anandi1989/mac-setup-script/README.md

 * Finally check available version(s) with `pyenv` by `pyenv versions`

 To know more about `pyenv` please refer [here](https://realpython.com/intro-to-pyenv/#using-pyenv-to-install-python)

+Next step after installing python with `pyenv` is to install another popular package manager `pipenv`.
+It is a package manager for handling python libraries

+Basic installation can be done by -
+* `brew install pipenv`
+* `pipenv -version` should return latest version `2020.8.13`.
+This should also install lastest `python3` to mac by default and `pip3`

+To know more please refer [here](https://pipenv-fork.readthedocs.io/en/latest/)

 *Other Utilities*